2022 Houston Astros season: July

-On July 21, the Astros activated Yordan Álvarez and Parker Mushinski from the 10- and 15-day injured lists, respectively, moved Ryan Pressly to the paternity list, and optioned José Siri to Sugar Land.
+On July 21, the Astros activated Yordan Alvarez and Parker Mushinski from the 10- and 15-day injured lists, respectively, moved Ryan Pressly to the paternity list, and optioned José Siri to Sugar Land.

 The New York Yankees visited the Astros for a July 21 doubleheader, just the third played at the domed Minute Maid Park since it opened in 2000.
-The doubleheader games were makeup games for part of the June 30 serries that was postponed as a consequence of the lockout.
+The doubleheader games were makeup games for part of the June 30 series that was postponed as a consequence of the lockout.
 In the bottom of the ninth inning of the first game, pinch hitter J. J. Matijevic hit a walk-off infield single with the bases loaded to score Alex Bregman for a 3–2 win.
 Cristian Javier, on the mound against New York since starting the combined no-hitter on June 25, tied his season high with four walks allowed with one run over five innings.
-Yordan Álvarez returned to the starting lineup in the second game, greeting Domingo Germán (0–1), who made his season debut, with a home run in the first inning.
+Yordan Alvarez returned to the starting lineup in the second game, greeting Domingo Germán (0–1), who made his season debut, with a home run in the first inning.
 The next hitter, Alex Bregman, also homered as the two sluggers combined for five RBI.
 The Astros won, 7–5, to sweep the doubleheader and win the season series, 5–2.
 Per ESPN Stats and Info, the Yankees hit .151 (33-for-229) in the seven games versus Astros pitching, the lowest mark in franchise history with at least five games played against one opponent in a single season.
 New York had the best record in baseball and were on pace to win 110 games.